anujaverma11/AnujaVerma/README.md

       });
     });

+### Removing turbolinks

 Unfortunately turbolinks don't play nicely with fullPage.js, so I've removed all references of them from my project.

-I removed the turbolinks gem from the Gemfile, the reference to the turbolinks javascripts from app/assets/javascripts/application.js, and both instances in app/views/layouts/application.html.erb of:
+- I removed the turbolinks gem from the Gemfil
+- I removed the reference to the turbolinks javascripts from app/assets/javascripts/application.js
+- I removed both instances in app/views/layouts/application.html.erb of:

     , "data-turbolinks-track" => true

+### Add the sections, titles, images and styles

 Now we need to update the home page with the sections with full page backgrounds and some example titles and paddings.
 The details here all came from the fullPage.js [examples](http://alvarotrigo.com/fullPage) and the [github](https://github.com/alvarotrigo/fullPage.js) site.